kirby-deprecated-plugins/kirby-plugin-manager/readme.md

 }
 ```

-If it looks too messy, you can always include the function as a file like below.
+If it looks too messy, you can include the function as a file like below.

 ```php
 require_once __DIR__ .
 DS . 'site-plugin-groups.php';